-A hernia is soft tissue that has pushed through the abdominal wall.
-An umbilical hernia is a hernia through the belly button.
+An abdominal hernia is soft tissue that has pushed through the abdominal wall.
+An umbilical hernia is an abdominal hernia through the belly button.
 They are very common in newborns.

 Most umbilical hernias will not need treatment.
 Some will require surgery.
 Immediate medical attention is rarely required.